callmesalmon/callmesalmon.github.io/books/technomarxist-manifesto/foss-culture.markdown

 Git version control system.
 He seems like a good person.
 Well, that's because he is!
 But...
 Somewhere in his career something strange happened.
 A war in Ukraine.
-He decided (rightfully) that it was morally wrong to support Russia when they are attacking Ukraine.
+He decided (rightfully) that it was morally wrong to support Russia when they were attacking Ukraine.
 He (somewhat impulsively, I shall admit) excluded Russian maintainers of the Linux Kernel because: "I'm Finnish.
 Did you think I'd be supporting Russian aggression?".
 I completely agree with this, though the way he acted was a bit impulsive.